-British Antiques Roadshow: Gregynog
+Antiques Roadshow: Fort Worth, Hour Two

 A Long Time Coming

-British Antiques Roadshow: Gregynog
+Antiques Roadshow: Fort Worth, Hour Two

-Fiona Bruce and the experts are at Gregynog in deepest Wales at the former home of the wealthy Davies sisters.
+A Felipe Orlando abstract oil from 1980 and a German baroque lockbox from 1625 are showcased.

 8:00 p.m.
 MT